date-fns/date-fns/docs/i18nContributionGuide.md

 ### Simple example

 Adding and replacing `format` tokens is easy with [`formatters`](#formatters) property of the locale.
-Deep clone the locale before monkey-patching to prevent mutability conflicts.

 ```javascript
 import merge from 'lodash/merge'